 Here are some photos of me demonstrating how to get quality flakes for scraping tools.
 These are from the Teen Wilderness Skills camp I co-led for a Rewild Portland and Portland Parks and Recreation partnership.

-5 Comments on “Making Stone Flakes From a Columnar Basalt Core”
+5 responses to “Making Stone Flakes From a Columnar Basalt Core”

 When working basalt I’ve found antler and hardwood billets work better than stone or copper.
 Your billet needs to absorb some of the shock to keep the basalt from hinging too much.